Passport Photo Guidelines

 - Free from reflection or glare on spectacles, the frames of which must not cover the eyes.
 We recommend photographs without spectacles to avoid the risk of rejection because of glare or reflection.

 - Because clothing is visible in the passport photo, subjects should be careful to wear something modest.
+We recommend that you wear dark-coloured attire (this includes headscarves) so as to be in clear contrast to the white background.
 A conservative top is best.
 Do not wear something with open shoulders (such as a tank top).

 - Free from shadows.